TSKsmiley/Vehicle-Status-Home-Assistant/README.md

 # Car Door Status Visualization for Home Assistant

-This custom visualization card for Home Assistant provides a real-time visual representation of your cars door, trunk, and hood status, along with battery/fuel level and range information.
+This custom visualization card for Home Assistant provides a real-time visual representation of your cars door, boot (trunk), and bonnet (hood) status, along with battery/fuel level and range information.

-UPDATED: Now showsicons instead if labels,
+UPDATED: Now shows icons instead of labels,

 ![image](https://github.com/user-attachments/assets/189b3848-ba48-4b51-94ba-0dec94308c68)

-This custom visualization card for Home Assistant provides a real-time visual representation of your cars door, trunk, and hood status, along with battery/fuel level and range information.
+This custom visualisation card for Home Assistant provides a real-time visual representation of your cars door, trunk, and hood status, along with battery/fuel level and range information.

 I have included the files I used for the Volkswagen ID.4, add a new manual card and use the YAML in the included Vehicle-Status-Home-Assistant.yml file

 ## 📋 Description

-This card uses the picture-elements feature in Home Assistant to provide a sleek, intuitive visualization of your vehicles status.
+This card uses the picture-elements feature in Home Assistant to provide a sleek, intuitive visualisation of your vehicles status.
 The card shows:

 - A base image of your car when all doors are closed
 - Visual door overlays that appear only when specific doors are open